-First off, this is an article that I’m writing with my own hands on experience (literally) with pretty much all the Muay Thai glove brands out there.
-You name it, I’ve probably owned, abused, then thrown it away over the past 5 years in Thailand.
+First off, this is an article that I’m writing with my own hands-on experience (literally) with pretty much all the Muay Thai glove brands out there.
+You name it; I’ve probably owned, abused, then thrown it away over the past five years in Thailand.

 I’ve already given my category picks, but here’s also a ranked list of my picks for the best gloves to use for Muay Thai training — for sparring, bag work, and pads.
 Every one of these gloves can be used all activities, though you can opt for a more specialized glove for something specific like hitting the heavy bag, clinching, or pure sparring.

-Note that I’ve completely updated this list here as of the end of 2016 with updated information, new information, more specific details about each glove, and links to my reviews.
+Note that I’ve completely updated this list here midway through 2018 with updated information and more specific details about each glove, and with links to my individual glove reviews.